Atenas: Geography

-It has a varied sets of altitudes starting at 300 meters above sea level in the Balsa and Rio Grande areas ascending to up to 1,200 meters above sea level in the San Isidro area.
-This wide spectrum of heights provides to marked and well defined climatic subregions within the greater Atenas area.
+The altitude in Atenas varies from 300 meters above sea level in the Balsa and Rio Grande areas ascending to up to 1,200 meters above sea level in the San Isidro area.
+This wide range creates well-defined climatic subregions within the greater Atenas area.

-The town is surrounded by mountains and coffee plantations.
-It is located in a prosperous agricultural area which hosts a weekly farmer's market on Thursday afternoons and Friday mornings.
-The town center features a church and a park lined with palm trees.
-There is a community health center, pharmacies, doctors, dentists, tennis court, fitness center, swimming pools, parks, banks, shops, bed-and-breakfasts, and restaurants in the village.
+The town is surrounded by mountains and coffee plantations and comprises a prosperous agricultural area which hosts a weekly farmer's market on Thursday afternoons and Friday mornings.
+The town center features a church and a park lined with palm trees along with a community health center, pharmacies, doctors, dentists, tennis court, fitness center, swimming pools, parks, banks, shops, bed-and-breakfasts, and restaurants in the village.

 Atenas is a popular place for North American and European retirees.

 There are four major real estate developments with existing homes and building lots: Roca Verde, Vista Atenas, Lomas Al Paraiso and Hacienda Atenas.
 There are other real estate developments in various stages of completion.

 In mid-October 2011, a major landslide occurred on the Atenas exit of Autopista del Sol.
 The exit has since re-opened improving travel time to San José, Escazú and Pacific beaches.

 Climate

-It is popularly said that Atenas enjoys the 'best climate in the world'; the reason for this attribution is that climatic factors like temperature and humidity are stable all year round, with temperatures ranging from 19 Celsius at night to 34 Celsius during the day with a yearly average of 26 Celsius.
+A 1960 National Geographic article proclaimed that Atenas enjoys the "best climate in the world"; the reason for this attribution is that climatic factors like temperature and humidity are stable all year round, with temperatures ranging from 19 Celsius at night to 34 Celsius during the day with a yearly average of 26 Celsius.